 The internet and news media provides us with a plethora of food information and misinformation on a variety of food and diet issues.
 Nutrition information and science is often distorted and becomes subject to bias and a reluctance to give up a dedicated mindset and see the total picture.
 Debates of many of these issues are not uncommon.
 Food consumers need to be aware of the fads and facts about the Standard American Diet (SAD), so that we can make intelligent choices in the challenges to feed ourselves and our families.

 These are the situations we meet more and more in our current world of food and diet.
-Some of my posts are written by me and others provide links to current and past views in published articles concerning specific food and diet issues.
+Some of my posts are written by me and others provide links to the best and current and past views (in my opinion) in published articles concerning food and diet issues.
 This process acts as a clearing house for news articles that when possible address both sides of the issue.